Isle of Wight Guru

 If you fancy staying somewhere with animals onsite then options include:

-• the Island Riding Centre is an equestrian centre near Newport with dog friendly cottages called Valegro (sleeps 6) and Red Rum (sleeps 4) as well as accessible accommodation including Marengo (sleeps 6) and Pegasus (sleeps 8)
+• the Island Riding Centre is an equestrian centre near Newport with dog friendly cottages including Giddyup (sleeps 4) as well as accessible accommodation including Wild Horse Retreat (sleeps 5) and Hold Your Horses (sleeps 8).

 • Compton Farm is a working farm (cows, pigs) with camping and touring near to the Isle of Wight's South West coastline.